T-Fritzsche/Vibrometer/README.md

 ## Setup
 Setup is fairly easy.
 Just clone/download the git and run it in matlab.
-To clone either use ``` git clone https://github.com/T-Fritzsche/Vibrometer ``` or download the zip-file above.
+To clone either use ``` git clone https://github.com/t-fritzsche/vibrometer ``` or download the zip-file above.
 Then ``` open matlab ```, navigate to the folder and ``` run Interface.m```.
 Follow the instructions in the interface to run the measurement.

 ### Problems at startup
-In case the application dies with an error message containing **'Connection to devices failed - check and try to reconnect'** make sure the ennumeration of the COM-ports in /functions/connectDevices.m matches the setup.
+In case the application repeatedly shows an error message containing **'Connection to devices failed - check and try to reconnect'** make sure the ennumeration of the COM-ports in ```/functions/connectDevices.m``` matches the setup.
 Windows tends to changes the numbers every now and then.

 ## Results
-Once the measurement was successful a click on ```Evaluate Measurements``` generates three plots of velocity and displacement in **PHASE** and **AMPLITUDE**.
+Once the measurement was successful, a click on ```Evaluate Measurements``` generates three plots of velocity and displacement in **PHASE** and **AMPLITUDE**.
 Additionally a time-dependent representation is shown in the interface and can be controlled by a slider.
 All plots and a .mat file with the time-dependent information will be saved in the specified directory.

 Plot of the amplitude | Plot of the Phase | Time-dependent :----------------------------:|:-------------------------:|:--------: